Braves vs. Phillies MLB Betting Odds, Trends & Prediction

 Atlanta Braves DFS Spin

-Braves shortstop Orlando Arcia reached base 3 times in his club’s 7-2 win over the Phillies on Friday night.
-In that game, the 30-year-old right-handed hitter went 2 for 3 with 2 homers, 2 RBIs, 2 runs scored, and a walk.
-For the season, Arcia is hitting .228 with 15 homers, 41 RBIs, and a .653 OPS across 500 plate appearances.
-The former Brewer is batting .306 with an OPS of .890 against the Phillies this year, making him an interesting low-cost DFS option on Saturday night.
+Braves right fielder Jorge Soler recorded a hit in his team’s 3-0 loss to the Phillies on Saturday night.
+In that game, the 32-year-old right-handed hitter went 1 for 4 with a single.
+For the season, Soler is batting .232 with 17 homers, 52 RBIs, and a .755 OPS across 481 plate appearances.
+Jorge Soler is hitting .286 in 21 career at-bats against Phillies starter Aaron Nola.
+That means the Braves outfielder could have some DFS value on Sunday night.

 Philadelphia Phillies DFS Spin

-Phillies catcher J.T.
-Realmuto drove in half of his team’s runs in their 7-2 loss to the Braves on Friday.
-Hitting out of the #6 spot in the lineup, the 3-time Silver Slugger Award winner went 1 for 4 with a homer, an RBI, and a run scored.
-Across 341 plate appearances this season, Realmuto is batting .264 with 11 homers, 37 RBIs, and a .743 OPS.
-J.T.
-Realmuto is hitting .350 with a .995 OPS over the past 15 days.
-That fact makes the former Marlin worthy of DFS consideration in most formats.
+Phillies second baseman Edmundo Sosa had multiple hits and multiple RBIs in his club’s 3-0 win over the Braves on Saturday.
+Hitting out of the #8 spot in the lineup, Sosa went 2 for 2 with a double, a homer, 2 RBIs, a walk, and a run scored.
+Across 242 plate appearances this season, the Panama City, Panama native is batting .269 with 7 homers, 29 RBIs, 7 stolen bases, and a .768 OPS.
+Edmundo Sosa is hitting .284 during night games this season, making him an interesting DFS option for Sunday night’s contest.

 Braves vs. Phillies MLB Betting Trends